kr15h/ofxPiMapper/README.md

    Use ofxPiMapper as an addon and enjoy the power of custom generative sources by extending the `FboSource` class.
  - **Undoable**
    Since version 0.2.3 ofxPiMapper supports undo.
+ - **Nerd Remote Control via SSH**
+   All the functions can be triggered by using the keyboard and via SSH CLI connection.
+See [SSH Remote Control](#ssh-remote-control) section to learn more.
  - **More to Come**
    Expect more conventional projection mapping software features to be implemented.